grammyjs/website/site/docs/hosting/deno-deploy.md

    ::: tip Setting environment variables
    Environment variables can be set by heading to your project's settings after deploying.

-   But this is also possible from the command line as well:
+   But this is possible from the command line, as well:

    1. You can assign environment variables from a dotenv file by adding the `--env-file=<file>` argument.
    2. You can also specify them individually by using the `--env=<key=value>` argument.

    :::
-4. To set up Github Actions, refer to [this](https://github.com/denoland/deployctl/blob/main/action/README.md).
+4. To set up GitHub Actions, refer to [this](https://github.com/denoland/deployctl/blob/main/action/README.md).

-Checkout the [deployctl documentation](https://docs.deno.com/deploy/manual/deployctl) for more information.
+Check out the [deployctl documentation](https://docs.deno.com/deploy/manual/deployctl) for more information.

 ### Note